vorcigernix/engineeringroles/makers/principal_platform_architect.md

 * The ability to successfully collaborate and communicate across teams to drive technical projects to completion
 * The ability to follow several engineering projects across the company and get involved with teams to facilitate delivering results
 * A deep understanding and interest in turning business and product strategy into technical strategy, roadmap, and goals across all Platform engineering teams
-* A strong desire to lead architecture for a high quality and performant Meetup engineering cloud-based Platform that delivers a world-class experience to Meetup engineers, product teams, and ultimately members
+* A strong desire to lead architecture for a high quality and performant Socialbakers engineering cloud-based Platform that delivers a world-class experience to Socialbakers engineers, product teams, and ultimately members

 ### Is expected to
 ### Technical